Aspects of Jesus

 represent the ideal person and uncontaminated character.

-But one obvious point is that by sterilizing Jesus to whatever degree,
+But one obvious point is that by sterilizing Yeshua to whatever degree,

 Christendom has made him unreal, non-genuine, and that much harder to understand, relate to and believe in.